Blutkoete/docker-ecal/README.md

 - *OS*: Used as the second part of the version to pull the _ecal-base_ image, e.g. _bionic_.
 - *ARCH*: Used as the third part of the version to pull the _ecal-base_ image, e.g. _arm_.
 - *TAG*: The eCAL repository tag to check out, e.g. _v5.7.1_.

+The _ecal-base-archlinux_ container may be used if you want to build eCAL yourself locally within an Arch Linux environment.
+The _ecal_base-archlinux-aur_ container pulls in the [AUR package](https://aur.archlinux.org/packages/ecal/) and is meant as a clean build environment for pushing new AUR package versions.